cameronthieme/LeslieProject/README.md

 # LeslieProject

-Code for the paper using CMGDB on the Leslie model
+Code for the paper using CMGDB on the Leslie model.

 ## Creating the Noise/Sample Size Table